Eschaton-Foundation/eschaton/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 23.7 =
+= 24.4 =

-Release date: 2024-10-22
+Release date: 2025-02-04

-Yoast SEO 23.7 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-22-10-24).
+Yoast SEO 24.4 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

-#### Enhancements

-* Removes the _keyphrase in slug_ assessment for static home pages.

 #### Bugfixes

-* Fixes a bug where a database error would occur when there were no public taxonomies available for indexing.
+* Fixes a bug where editing a link in the block editor would have unexpected consequences when using undo.
+* Fixes a bug where the `article:modified_time` meta tag would show an earlier time than the `article:published_time` meta tag for scheduled posts.
+* Fixes a bug where the Schema type of the product would not be locked when Yoast WooCommerce SEO is enabled.
-* Fixes a bug where another plugin running the `exit()` function inside the `plugin_loaded` hook would result in a fatal error.
-Props to [menno-ll](https://github.com/menno-ll).
+* Fixes a bug where using hyphens at the start or end of a sentence would cripple the content analysis when editing a post.

-#### Other

-* Removes translation strings that are not meant for the Yoast SEO Free version from the plugin.
-* Resets the notice for search engines discouraged when changing Search engine visibility to visible.

-= 23.6 =
+= 24.3 =

-Release date: 2024-10-08
+Release date: 2025-01-21

-Yoast SEO 23.6 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-8-10-24).
+Yoast SEO 24.3 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Adds a filter to modify the sitemap's URL.
-Props to [ashujangra](https://github.com/ashujangra).
-* Improves the _transition words_ assessment for Turkish and English by expanding the relevant lists of transitions words.
-Props to [abulu](https://wordpress.org/support/users/abulu/).
-* Uses the full-sized counterpart when a resized first content image is used for Open Graph and X images.
+* Introduces more robust HTML processing and highlighting for the _sentence length_ and _paragraph length_ assessments.

 #### Bugfixes

-* Fixes a bug where the content analysis would error when removing an image caption in the default editor.
+* Fixes a bug where the Semrush request would be executed twice when opening the related keyphrases modal.
-* Fixes a bug where the link popover would be hidden when editing a post in tablet/mobile view.
-Props to [stokesman](https://github.com/stokesman).
+* Fixes a bug where the text color in the search on our settings page would not change correctly when active, resulting in bad contrast.
-* Fixes a visual inconsistency where the descriptions of the disabled Premium policy settings would look enabled, when they are not enabled.
+* Fixes a bug where the _View_ button label in the Yoast dashboard would not be available for translation.

 #### Other

+* Improves contrast in the related keyphrase suggestions table.
-* Sets the minimum supported WordPress version to 6.5.
+* Improves contrast in the RSS supported variables explainer table.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).